owncloud-archive/nexus/README.md

 # nexus

-This repository is used a a starting point for collaboration on integrating reva with phoenix an IdP and other components.
+This repository is used as a starting point for collaboration on the nexus, a new architecture for owncloud.
+It integrates
+- [phoenix](https://github.com/owncloud/phoenix), the new ownCloud vue.js web ui
+- [reva](https://github.com/cernbox/reva), the new [CS3](https://github.com/cernbox/cs3apis/) based storage layer, written in golang
+- [konnect](https://github.com/Kopano-dev/konnect), an OpenID Connect capable identity provider (IdP) from Kopano (also golang)
+- [caddy][https://github.com/mholt/caddy/] as a reverse proxy
+- and further services like [OpenLDAP](https://github.com/openldap/openldap) and [EOS](https://github.com/cern-eos/eos)

 # TL;dr